Our mission is …

 Just as Reform Judaism is an ongoing faith that seeks to confront the challenges of our time, so Reform Jews are urged—and empowered—to use their religion to find an ethical and moral direction for themselves.
 We strive to create a commitment to Judaism as a continuously growing and changing way of life meaningful to all generations.

-Strength through Rabbinic Leadership
+Strength through Clerical Leadership

 - Rabbi Theodore H. Gordon z”l, who led the congregation from 1953 to 1972, helped Main Line Reform Temple grow from the 55 original founding families to a congregation of 850 families.